Welcome to the new KidsHealth website! See what is new.

 No. This screening does not find all vision problems.

-If you have questions about your child's vision screening, call Healthline (0800 611 116) or talk to the vision hearing technician who screened your child, an optometrist, ophthalmologist or your family doctor.
+If you have questions about your child's vision screening, call Healthline (0800 611 116) or talk to the vision hearing technician who screened your child, an optometrist, ophthalmologist or a health professional.

-When might my child need a full eye test?
+Reasons why children might need a full eye test

-A full eye test is recommended for all babies and children who:
+A full eye test is recommended for all pēpi and tamariki who:

 If none of the above apply to your child, it's still best to have an eye check is there is a family history of squint, lazy eye or strong glasses at an early age.